The First Aid Room exists to provide initial assistance or treatment to a person who is injured or suddenly taken ill during the school day.

 If a student is suffering from sickness and diarrhoea they should be kept off school for 48 hours.
 However if the sickness is due to heat, migraine or anxiety and not a bug, if the parent feels they are well enough they can return to school sooner.

 Depending on what the accident/illness is, primarily we will try to manage it in school.
 If a student is unwell and is unable to remain in school, the First Aider will contact a parent/carer to come and collect the student.
-The designated lead first aiders (Mrs Waters & Mrs Brooks) are the only people who can authorise a pupil going home unwell.
+The designated lead first aiders (Mrs Waters & Mrs Riley) are the only people who can authorise a pupil going home unwell.
 All students who need to go home have to be collected from the main reception at school by an appropriate adult.
-Students should not contact a parent directly for collection from school without prior agreement from Mrs Brooks or Mrs Waters.
+Students should not contact a parent directly for collection from school without prior agreement from Mrs Waters.

 The First Aid room is equipped to deal with most basic first aid requirements.